VisualFP/docs/SA/design_concept/content/poc/compiler-platform.typ

 the VisualFP application we require not only a compiler platform to build the application itself, but also as a library to compile programs created by the users in the visual editor.
-Creating, parsing and compiling an #ac("AST") programmatically are entirely different use-cases compared the usual use-cases of a compiler platform.
+Creating, parsing and compiling an #ac("AST") programmatically are entirely different use-cases compared to the usual use-cases of a compiler platform.

 The most obvious choice for a Haskell compiler platform is #ac("GHC")